phenixtax

 Action 7 – prevent the artificial avoidance of PE status

-As businesses are facing global challenges it makes sense that the existing business model is reevaluated and amended when necessary to meet the new PE environment.
+As businesses are facing global challenges, it makes sense that the existing business model is reevaluated and amended when necessary to meet the new PE environment.
 That most likely means moving away from a commissionaire structure.
-Principal company sells to a master sales company (e.g., in the same country as the principal company) under a LRD agreement, and the master sales company resells through its local branches.
+The principal company sells to a master sales company (e.g., in the same country as the principal company) under an LRD agreement, and the master sales company resells through its local branches.

 Adapt to change in time

-Determine impact of such changes of the company's supply chain and/or location of its tax functions.
+Determine the impact of such changes on the company's supply chain and/or location of its tax functions.
 This could result in new set-up of ERP system and invoicing, new contracts, pricing procedures, processes and controls.
 Critical success factors are:

 • Senior management support for change: 'Tax model should be based on business case and not vice versa'